PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 17:42:58
+Last updated: 2024-04-05 17:43:32
-Random Quote: Phil: "What a beautiful dress."Gloria: "Thank you, Phil."Phil: "Oh, okay."Claire: "Phil!
-She said Phil, not feel!" - Claire Dunphy
+Random Quote: The distinction between past, present, and future is only a stubbornly persistent illusion. -